-Budapest is unique in that it affords its visitors the opportunity to visit two cities in one: Thanks to the Danube River that the city straddles, it's home to both Buda, situated on the hills, and Pest, located on the plains.
-There's a unique concentration of art nouveau architecture here, alongside stunning thermal bath and spas, remarkable views, and more.
+Budapest is unique in that allows its visitors to visit two cities in one.
+Thanks to the Danube River that the city straddles, Budapest home to both Buda— situated on the hills—and Pest, located on the plains.
+There's a unique concentration of art nouveau architecture, alongside stunning thermal baths and spas, remarkable views, and more.

-It's easy to walk around the city this month, so if you're hoping to see the city's many heritage sights and landmarks by foot, there are few better times than during spring.
-One of the best ways: Relax at one of Budapest's many cafés, coffee, cocktail, or glass of wine in hand.
-While that can be difficult in March or winter, April is divine.
+The Hungarian capital is blessed with very pleasant weather in April, as temperatures warm and tourism increases.
+It's easy to walk around the city this month, so if you're hoping to see the city's many heritage sights and landmarks on foot, there are few better times than during spring.
+One of the best ways: Relax at a local café with a coffee or cocktail.
+Visitors may also want to attend an event such as the Budapest Spring Festival for some theatrical and dance performances or the Oldtimer Show to check out antique vehicles and motorcycles.
+While that can be difficult in winter or March, it's divine in April.

 What to Pack

 Bring comfortable walking shoes and clothing that is appropriate for both cool nights and warmer days.
 In preparation for the occasional rainy day, a light trench coat or rain poncho is a must, as is an umbrella.
 It's also helpful to pack jeans, long-sleeved tops or blouses, lightweight sweaters or sweatshirts, a light jacket or blazer, and comfortable walking shoes (ideally waterproof).
 Layer clothes as necessary, depending on the temperature.
 The weather is still cool during the day, so bring closed shoes for walking and a nicer pair of flats or low heels for evening outings.
 It's unlikely that rain will mar your trip, but it's good to pack an umbrella just in case.